Eat Healthy While Traveling 101

 Airport food is notoriously expensive and unhealthy.
 Packing your own food can really help you out with your budget and eating healthy.
 There is a pretty clear list of what you can’t bring through security, but there are a lot of food items that will pass security with no problem.

 For example, you could wrap up a sandwich and take it on a plane with you.
 Sliced-up fruits, veggies, and even hard-boiled eggs can come with you through security and onto the plane.
 This opens up a lot of healthier options for in-flight snacking.

 Always pre-measure your foods before a trip.
 This will help you keep your proportions correct as you snack.
 It’s easy to grab a bag of chips and keep eating until they are all gone — sometimes boredom, or a long car ride, will do that to you.

-However, you can make some homemade trail mix and put it in single serving, snack-sized bags.
-The same can be done with pretzels, crackers, peanuts, almonds and, yes, even chips.
+However, you can make some homemade trail mix and put it in a single serving, snack-sized bag.
+The same can be done with pretzels, crackers, peanuts, almonds, and, yes, even chips.
 This way, when you reach the bottom of your bag, you will know you should be done snacking.

 It may require a little more effort and hard work to eat healthy while traveling, but it certainly can be done.
 Simply plan ahead, prepare your food and make a commitment to yourself to eat it when you get hungry.